-If we keep the same trigger point, (you may have to use a third scope probe and use external triggering, depending on the scope you have to use) and look at both the current being input to the stator windings and at the same time look at the position output, we should be able to see the current build-up (should look like an exponential) before the rotor starts to move.
-For this purpose, Current Monitor test points CM1 and CM2 are provided on the board.
+If we keep the same trigger point, (you may use the BNC-Seizer probe connected to the scope EXTERNAL TRIGGER input5) and look at both the stator windings current waveforms and at the same time look at the position output, we should be able to see the current build-up (should look like an exponential) before the rotor starts to move.
+For this purpose, Current Monitor test-points CM1 and CM2 are provided on the board.
 The current level should not change appreciably as the toggling frequency is increased and of course, the delay time should also be relatively constant as well.
 If we try to force the stepper to step too quickly, the next step command will come before the rotor position has settled giving an even more complex current waveform.
 After the rotor starts to move, the induced current from the moving rotor will create a much more complex current waveform.
-A snapshot of stator current switching transient is shown in Figure 6.
+A snapshot of stator current switching transient is shown in Figure 7.
 Try to explain the current waveform shape.
 Make the same current measurements in the other stepper modes and try to explain any differences.